kedro-org/kedro/docs/source/deployment/databricks/databricks_deployment_workflow.md

-# Developing Kedro projects for Databricks using an IDE
+# Deploy Kedro projects on Databricks as a job

 Databricks jobs are a way to execute code on Databricks clusters, allowing you to run data processing tasks, ETL jobs, or machine learning workflows.
 In this guide we explore the process of packaging a Kedro project and running it as a job on Databricks.